jmxpearson/hephys/README.md

 * `build_db.py` defines a `DataSets` class that constructs the hdf5 database from Matlab and Plexon source files.
 Individual files for each task (in subdirectories) use this file in constructing databases.

-* `physutils.py` is a module containing utility functions related to data fetching and processing.
-Includes code for selecting all data relevant to a dataset tuple, bandlimiting, smoothing, splitting data around events, and binning spikes.

-* `physclasses.py` provides an LFP class wrapper for a Pandas dataframe.
-Includes useful functions from `physutils.py` as methods.

 #### bartc

 * `build_bart_db.py` uses the `DataSets` class from `build_db.py` to construct the BART database.